haxzie/GitMe/src/profiles/shi64.md

 ---
-username : shi64
+username: shi64
-description : This is testing and learning phase
+fullname: This is testing and learning phase.
-I am learning how to fork and make Pull request.
-This may be helpful in  future

 ---